-Another registration expiration ticket
+Another permanent registration expiration ticket

 If you parked your chariot with a temporary registration certificate affixed to the windshield, please check the date the warrior entered for the registration expiration date.
 If you secured a temporary registration certificate and attached it to the windshield next to the expired registration sticker, I would argue that the correct date of expiration is the expiration date on the temporary registration certificate (not the date on the expired registration sticker).

 A wonderful client of ours bought a van for personal use.
 He followed the proper procedure and registered his van as a passenger vehicle.
 He displayed passenger plates on the front and back of his van.

 However, when he parked his passenger van overnight in a residential neighborhood, he unleashed a torrent of parking tickets.